Silvia Monfort: Circus and mime school

 In 1972, with support from the Minister of Cultural Affairs Jacques Duhamel, Monfort established and directed the Carré Thorigny, Rue de Thorigny in the Le Marais district of Paris, where she put on multidisciplinary shows.
 She held a particular interest in the circus world and organized an exhibit, Circus in Color.
-Following her contacts with circus people and meeting with Alexis Gruss, she organized traditional-style circus performances in the courtyard of the Hôtel Salé, in front of the Carré.
+In 1974, after forming professional relationships with circus artist Alexis Gruss, Monfort organised traditional-style circus performances in the courtyard of the Hôtel Salé, in front of the Carré.
 In 1974, the public's fancy led Monfort and Gruss to establish the first circus and mime school in France, L'école au Carré.
 They sought to highlight the historical significance and traditions of the circus arts and were involved in bringing to life an updated old-style circus.
 The Gruss Circus followed Monfort in her next moves until it became a national circus in 1982.

 At the Carré Thorigny, Alain Decaux awarded Monfort the Legion of Honor in 1973, paying homage to "her passion for the theatre and the inflexible will with which she serves it."

 Due to the redevelopment of the property in 1974, the Carré relocated to the former Théâtre de la Gaîté-Lyrique, reopening as the Nouveau Carréon 1 October.
 Monfort then set up the Gruss Circus' big top in the square in front of the theatre.
 The Nouveau Carré (officially the Centre d'Action Culturelle de Paris) — or "Paris Cultural Center" — eventually encompassed the main theatre, two smaller houses for music and more intimate shows, the circus and schools for circus and mime.

 From 1978 to 1979, the circus was moved under a new big top in the Jardin d'Acclimatation.
 In 1980, when the Gaîté Lyrique theatre was renovated, she had to relocate her Carré (now Carré-Silvia Monfort) to the site of the former Vaugirard's abattoirs, where she set up the theatre under a specially built big top and brought along the Gruss circus' big top.
 The circus school relocated to another facility.
 Meanwhile, the project of renovating the Gaîté-Lyrique was abandoned due to a lack of funding.

 She continued working to establish a permanent "Carré" at Vaugirard on the site of and in place of the big tops.
 The decision to build the theatre in its current form was made in 1986.
 On 7 March 1989, she wrote: "This will be my theatre.
 Even so, incredible!
 I don't know a single living person for whom his theatre was built, with his name and of the right size."
 However, she died a few months before its completion.
 Inaugurated in 1992, the theatre bears her name: Théâtre Silvia-Monfort.

 Monfort died of lung cancer on 30 March 1991, in Courchevel.